How to Make Ericaceous Compost

 Add them to the compost as you use it in the garden or in containers.

 Items You Shouldn’t Put in Your Ericaceous Compost Pile

-Don’t put these in your ericaceous compost pile as they lower the acidic content or compromise the content:
+I never put these in my ericaceous compost pile as they would lower the acidic content or compromise the content:

-- Hydrated lime, this is often used to speed up the process but it has a high alkaline content.
+- Hydrated lime, I’ve seen gardeners use this to speed up the process, but it has a high alkaline content.

 - Items that are rich in calcium which is alkaline.

 - Meat, human or pet faeces, bones, glossy paper, plastics, glues etc.